-This is online event founded by Kris Broholm from the Actual Fluency in early 2022 will be back for its second year.
-There are over thirty speakers (including me) covering three broad areas: motivation, mindset and memory.
-Last year, the focus was on beginning a new language.
-This year, we’re talking the challenges of getting to (and climbing on through) the intermediate stages.
-You can register and watch live for free (with access to the recordings of the talks for 36 hours after they take place.
+In January 2024 this is online event founded by Kris Broholm from the Actual Fluency took place for a third year.
+There were over thirty speakers (including me) covering three broad areas: motivation, mindset and memory.
+This year, the focus was on learning as you approach the upper intermediate/ advanced level in a language.
+(In 2022 the focus was beginning a new language, last year, most talks were about learning at the intermediate level.)
+It was free to register and watch live for free, with access to the recordings of the talks for 36 hours after they take place.
 If you upgrade to a paid VIP ticket, you get permanent access to the recordings and some other bonuses.

 For more details click here: => New Year, New Language Summit.